 Modify Perspective is a drum + bass producer and is head honcho of Bristol’s Liquifyah crew.
 In the studio Modify Perspective can be found producing mostly liquid-driven tracks although more recently he has been experimenting with neurofunk and more bass-heavy, techy D+B. His liquid has a very particular character and his stooped in catchy melodies and harmonies crafted to stick in your head all day long from the moment you hear it.
 Since starting out in 2012, he has had a great response to his material online reaching over 500,000 people worldwide.
 His DJ’s show are always animated and full of energy.

-Coming up from London to smash the Cubicle’s Friday night are two legends of drum + bass, who have been changing attitudes since around 1992 and have forever stamped their mark on the scene.
-We are stupidly excited to be welcoming Ed Rush & Optical to Nozstock (we can feel your excitement as I write this!).
+Coming up from London to smash the Cubicle’s Saturday night are two legends of drum + bass, who have been changing attitudes since around 1992 and have forever stamped their mark on the scene.
+We are stupidly excited to be welcoming Ed Rush & Optical to Nozstock.
 They both have individual styles and personalities and, man, do they blend well together.
 All their albums push the limits of drum + bass and between them they’ve worked with some giant labels and artists such as Virus, Piranha Pool, Metalheadz and more.
 Rush’s earlier years saw hip-hop and electro influences but he soon moved onto the roaring rave scene and is now known as techstep.
 Optical on the other hand is a wizard and pioneer of techstep but also neurofunk and worked a very Optical touch on Grooverider’s album ‘Mysteries of Funk’ on the engineer and production side…

 There are few producers on the drum + bass scene who are as respected as Dillinja.
 With his trademark combination of dirty stomach-churning basslines and tighter than tight beats, his reputation has been secured as one of the most influential producers in drum + bass history, as well as one of the scene’s most called-upon remixers, having worked with everyone from David Bowie to Bjork and Basement Jaxx.
 It is an often cited fact that by the age of 23, Dillinja already had 50 releases under his belt.
 A true connoisseur of sound, Dillinja’s designed mighty 96k Valve Sound System, the world’s first system designed specifically for drum + bass is recognised the world over as being second to none.
 As head of Valve Recordings, which he founded in the mid ’90s with Lemon D, Dillinja has continued to find and develop new talent for the label.
 He has commissioned several compilation albums, including cuts from the likes of TC and Breakage.